nieve/prepush/README.md

 # PrePush

 Add a pre-push git hook on any of your repos to build & run tests of your .net project.
+As of Git 1.8.2 you can use a pre-push hook (https://raw.github.com/git/git/master/Documentation/RelNotes/1.8.2.txt).
+This gem will allow you to use a ready made hook to build your solution & run tests with either nunit, xunit or mspec.

 ## Installation